kyrillosishak/re-SkinCancer/Markdowns/00-toyExample.md

 Then we will start to train a ResNet CNN model using pyTorch on the original CIFAR dataset and asses its performance on the test split of the original dataset and the ciFAIR dataset test splits

-Note : both CIFAR-100 and ciFAIR <span style="color:red">have the same</span> train data split the only difference is in the test set
+Note : both CIFAR-100 and ciFAIR **have the same** train data split the only difference is in the test set

 :::